 Bottom line

-Annuities are popular with retirees because they can provide a stream of income for a certain period of time or even for the remainder of their life.
+Annuities are popular with retirees because they can provide a stream of income for a certain period of time or even for the remainder of their lives.
 However, annuities often have high fees and can come with huge commissions for salespeople.
 Commission-free annuities may be a better choice, but be sure you understand all the fees you’ll be paying before signing on the dotted line.

 Consider consulting with a fee-only financial advisor who acts as a fiduciary before purchasing an annuity.
 They may be able to help you identify alternatives to annuities that have lower costs and allow you to keep more of your hard-earned money.